 What details, then, must a federal resume have?
 Go over the following:

 - Additional personal information aside from your name, address, and telephone number(s).
-These include: social security number, country of citizenship, honorable discharge information from the military, highest federal civilian grade, and eligibility for reinstatement, if applicable.
+These include social security number, country of citizenship, honorable discharge information from the military, highest federal civilian grade, and eligibility for reinstatement, if applicable.

 - Specific job/position.
-Aside from the desired position, other details that should appear are: the job announcement number and series and grade, which are indicated in the job advertisement.
+Aside from the desired position, other details that should appear are the job announcement number and series and grade, which are indicated in the job advertisement.

 - Summary of experience.
 This is a flexible section that summarizes your career accomplishments, so use it to your advantage.
 Highlight your most relevant traits and skills, including how long you have been working in the field.
-Use keywords found in the job posting.
+Use the keywords found in the job posting.

 - Professional accomplishment and experiences.
 This is the chronological list of all the jobs you have handled in the past 10 years.
 List each job, including the employer’s name in bold type, the employer’s address, your title, inclusive dates of employment, your supervisor’s name and contact number, your salary and how many hours a week you typically worked at the job.
-Also include whether your former supervisors can be contacted or not.
+Also, include whether your former supervisors can be contacted or not.

 - Bulleted items emphasizing your professional experience and accomplishments.
 Every point should contain detailed information about the responsibilities and job duties of each position.